 At SUMMIT observation deck, you’ll experience 6 experimental immersive spaces across 65,000 sq ft over 3 main floors.
 The experience is a one-way system so once you leave a room, you won’t be allowed to go back.

 If you have a sunset ticket, keep an eye on your timing.
 This way you experience the best areas while the sun is in prime position.
 We talk about where to be for sunset later in our guide.
+In this next section, we’re going to give you a detailed walkthrough including the best things to do at SUMMIT and exactly what you can expect.

 1. B1 Ticket Entrance And Movie

 Once you show your timed entry ticket, you’ll be lead through security for a bag check.
 We waited about 10 minutes in the security line after showing our tickets, but the line did move quickly.
+After you pass through security, you’ll have the option to watch a short two minute video showcasing an artistic view of SUMMIT observation deck.

-You’ll also receive a wristband with a QR code and black covers for your shoes to protect the floors.
+You’ll receive a wristband with a QR code and black covers for your shoes to protect the floors.
 The QR code will grant you access to any photos the staff at the observation deck may take so you can purchase them later.

 Travel Tip: Many visitors complain about the long wait times for security and the elevator, depending on the time of year.
 If you visit in summer during peak season, you should add on about 30-60 minutes of wait time.